Luka Modrić: Early life

-The stone house, not owned by the family, near the hamlet of Modrići on the slopes of the mountain Velebit, where Luka spent most of his early years with his grandfather.

 Luka Modrić was born on 9 September 1985 in Zadar and was raised in the hamlet of Modrići, which is a part of Zaton Obrovački, a village situated on the southern slopes of the mountain Velebit, north of the city of Zadar in SR Croatia, then a republic within SFR Yugoslavia.
 He is the oldest child of Stipe Modrić from Modrići and Radojka Dopuđ from Kruševo near Obrovac, both of whom initially worked in a knitwear factory.
-Modrić mostly spent his early years in the stone house where his paternal grandfather usually lived after whom he was named, located on the road above the hamlet of Modrići (this "upper house" was not owned by the family), and was shepherding goats as a five-year-old.
+Modrić mostly spent his early years in the stone house where his paternal grandfather usually lived after whom he was named, located on the road above the hamlet of Modrići, and was shepherding goats as a five-year-old.

-However, his childhood coincided with the Croatian War of Independence—in 1991, when the war escalated, his family were forced to flee the area.
+His childhood coincided with the Croatian War of Independence—in 1991, when the war escalated, his family were forced to flee the area.
 Modrić's grandfather Luka was executed by Serb rebels who were part of the police of SAO Krajina in December 1991 near his house in Modrići, and after the family fled, the house was burned to the ground.
 Modrić became a refugee and lived with his family in the Hotel Kolovare for seven years; he later moved to the Hotel Iž, both in Zadar.
 His father joined the Croatian Army as an aeromechanic.
 In those years, thousands of bombs fell on the city and football was a way to escape the reality of war.
 He recalls it as a tough time for his family and something which shaped him as a person.
-He also said he was mostly unaware of the war because he befriended many other children and their parents did not let it affect their childhood.
+He said he was mostly unaware of the war because he befriended many other children and their parents did not let it affect their childhood.

 In these difficult circumstances, Modrić began playing football, mostly at the hotel parking lot.
 In 1992, he simultaneously entered the primary school and a sporting academy, the latter paid for with the little money the family had, sometimes helped by Modrić's uncle.
 As a boy he was inspired to play football by Zvonimir Boban and Francesco Totti.